Killing of Keith Lamont Scott

-Keith Lamont Scott, a 43-year-old African-American man, was fatally shot on September 20, 2016, in Charlotte, North Carolina, by Brentley Vinson, an African-American city police officer.
-It sparked both peaceful and violent protests led by Black Lives Matter in Charlotte.
+Keith Lamont Scott was a 43-year-old African-American man who was fatally shot on September 20, 2016, in Charlotte, North Carolina, by Brentley Vinson, an African-American city police officer.
+It sparked both peaceful and violent protests in Charlotte.

 The shooting prompted investigations by the Charlotte-Mecklenburg Police Department, the North Carolina State Bureau of Investigation, and the U.S. Department of Justice.
 As is customary for the department, Vinson was placed on paid administrative leave pending an investigation.
 In November 2016, county prosecutors decided not to charge Vinson, concluding that the shooting was justified.

 Backgrounds

 Keith Lamont Scott

 Keith Lamont Scott (February 3, 1973 – September 20, 2016) was an African-American man.
 He was married and had seven children.
 His neighbors stated that he had previously suffered brain damage in an accident and had difficulty communicating.
 He often parked his truck in a shaded part of the apartment parking lot, reading while waiting for his son's school bus in the afternoon.
 Scott had an extensive criminal record, including multiple cases of aggravated assault.